SimpleArt/prettyformatter/docs/pretty_dataclass.md

 ### Many Fields

-If many fields are used, or if the field names do not align when split into multiple lines, then dict-styled hanging indents are used.
+If there are more than 3 fields or the field names are not short and alignable, then the names and values are aligned similar to a dictionary.

 ```python
 from dataclasses import dataclass